Dewey Defeats Truman (band)

-Dewey Defeats Truman is an American indie rock band, formed in San Diego, California in the late 1990s.
-From their founding in 1998 until late 2003, the band quickly made a name for itself in the California indie rock scene, sharing the stage with bands like The Jesus Lizard, Jimmy Eat World, Archers of Loaf, and Kelley Deal, and performing at such festivals as NXNW in Portland, SXSW in Austin, CMJ Music Marathon in New York City.
+Dewey Defeats Truman is an American indie rock band formed in San Diego, California.
+From their founding in 1998 until late 2003, the band quickly made a name for itself in the California indie rock scene, sharing the stage with bands The Jesus Lizard, Jimmy Eat World, Archers of Loaf, and Kelley Deal, and performing at such festivals as NXNW in Portland, SXSW in Austin, CMJ Music Marathon in New York City.
 The band continued to play together until late 2003, when they went on an extended hiatus, before reforming in 2018.
+The band's name comes from a printing of a Chicago Tribune article of the same name, which incorrectly stated that Thomas E. Dewey had defeated Harry S. Truman in the 1948 presidential election.

 History

 In 1998, members of other local bands, namely Red Dye No. 5 and Luper joined to form Dewey Defeats Truman.
-James Reader and Scott Frazier (originally from Red Dye No. 5, as the band's bassist/vocalist and drummer respectively) joined Mark MacBride (originally from Luper as the bands guitarist and vocalist) at the San Diego rock club The Casbah, where they began to write songs together.
+James Reader and Scott Frazier joined Mark MacBride at the San Diego rock club The Casbah, where they began to write songs together.

 The band quickly found success, touring various festivals, including NXNW in Portland, SXSW in Austin, CMJ Music Marathon in New York City, and opening for acts including Jimmy Eat World and Archers of Loaf, and continued to play across the country until late 2003 when they went on hiatus.

 In mid 2018, bassist James Reader was approached by a DJ from local alternative radio station 91X, who asked the band to reform for a series of 30-year anniversary shows the station was running throughout the year.
 The band agreed and reformed to play the show.
 Among the success of the comeback show, the band's original label Silver Girl Records re-released the song Blue Ruin with the previously unreleased track Reverse Status, as a 7" single.
 The bands success quickly resumed, and in the following year they were added to another show celebrating 30 years of the existence of The Casbah, where the band had gotten its start.

 The success of their live shows has continued, and Dewey Defeats Truman continues to play sporadic live shows today.
 Recent shows have included a return to The Casbah, where they opened for June of 44.